 This commission has not just enabled the creation of a beautiful piece of silverwork, it has also created a potential catalyst for further endeavours.
 Mori expressed a desire to create a series, having formed a long-lasting relationship with Dr Alzabin based on their mutual fascination with microbic cells.
 So, we can look forward to further pieces from Junko Mori, that leave us in awe of our body’s microscopic functions.

 The learning and making process of Hope in Balance, from conception to production has broken down Mori’s fears and replaced them with positivity.
 Through this piece she has expressed a need for coexistence with bacteria, rather than a demonisation of them.
 Hope in the Balance offers a creative way to explain the complex science of our immune systems, whilst its appearance as an ever-growing form offers an optimism for our future of understanding covid.
 It is not just through one solution that we can evolve from this pandemic, but a multitude of microscopic changes that will see us through this challenging time.

 Dr Dora Thornton is the Curator of the Goldsmiths’ Company Collection.
 She was formerly Curator of Renaissance Europe in the British Museum and has published widely on the history of applied arts and collecting from the Renaissance into the present.
 Her most recent book is The Brooch Unpinned, The Goldsmiths’ Company Collection 1961-2021, available to purchase from the Goldsmiths’ Centre bookshop.

 Junko Mori was born in Yokohama, Japan in 1974.
-She studied at Musashino Art University in Tokyo and at Camberwell College of Arts in London.
-She now lives and works in rural Wales.
-Her work can be found in a number of major public collections including the Victoria and Albert Museum, The British Museum, the Art Gallery of South Australia and the Goldsmiths’ Hall collection.
+She studied Musashino Art University in Tokyo and Camberwell College of Arts in London.
+She now lives and work in rural Wales.
+Her work can be found in a number of major public collections including the Victoria and Albert Museum, The British Museum, the Art Gallery of South Australia and the Goldsmiths’ Company Collection.